 We take a look at the Naturopathic approach to managing Menopause mindfully.
 Menopause is a transitional time for women which can be viewed as a natural event associated with midlife and the ageing process.
-(1) From a medical science viewpoint it is currently unclear exactly why women experience this period of infertility, and exactly why it is accompanied by many unpleasant symptoms.(2) On the other hand, across all fields of healthcare there is much that is understood about the symptoms experienced and a variety of options to utilise to manage them including nutritional and herbal medicine, diet and lifestyle changes and in some cases when complaints are severe enough to warrant it, Hormone Replacement Therapy (HRT).
-Since many women seek complementary and alternative medicine (CAM) for symptom management(3) we will take a look at the Naturopathic approach to managing Menopause mindfully.
+(1) From a medical science viewpoint, it is currently unclear exactly why women experience this period of infertility, and exactly why many unpleasant symptoms accompany it.(2) On the other hand, across all fields of healthcare, there is much that is understood about the symptoms experienced and a variety of options to utilise to manage them including nutritional and herbal medicine, diet and lifestyle changes and in some cases when complaints are severe enough to warrant it, Hormone Replacement Therapy (HRT).
+Since many women seek complementary and alternative medicine (CAM) for symptom management(3), we will take a look at the Naturopathic approach to managing Menopause mindfully.

 The experience of menopause is influenced by a woman’s beliefs, values and approach to changes in this phase of life.
 (1) Health management of peri-menopause can include screening general health, weight management and a holistic approach to symptoms.
-(4) In one population-based assessment of 386 Australian women, 86% consulted a clinician at least once to discuss menopausal symptoms(5) indicating that most women are looking for guidance and solutions during this transition period which brings a series of dynamic changes in physiology(4) and can impact quality of life.
+(4) In one population-based assessment of 386 Australian women, 86% consulted a clinician at least once to discuss menopausal symptoms(5) indicating that most women are looking for guidance and solutions during this transition period which brings a series of dynamic changes in physiology(4) and can impact the quality of life.

-A cooling off period
+A cooling-off period

 Hot flushes and night sweats are the strongest symptoms reported,(1) affecting more than 80% of women and are the symptoms for which most women seek treatment.
 (3) The average duration of hot flashes is about 5.2 years, based on an analysis of the Melbourne Women’s Health Project.
 (5)

-Menopause is also associated with sleep problems such as insomnia, mood disorders, sexual dysfunction including vaginal dryness and decreased libido, weight gain, and decline in cognitive functioning.
+Menopause is also associated with sleep problems such as insomnia, mood disorders, sexual dysfunction, including vaginal dryness and decreased libido, weight gain, and decline in cognitive functioning.
 (3,5) A study at the Royal Women’s Hospital, Melbourne demonstrated that postmenopausal women experience more forgetfulness and less satisfying memory than women before menopause.
 (6) Other associated complaints include fatigue, joint pain(5) and urinary tract infections (UTIs).
-Since the urinary tract contains oestrogen receptors in the urethra and bladder, the loss of oestrogen may lead to patients experiencing UTIs.(5) Avoidance of antibiotics is always desirable and so preventative strategies are key when it comes to this issue.
+Since the urinary tract contains oestrogen receptors in the urethra and bladder, the loss of oestrogen may lead to patients experiencing UTIs.(5) Avoidance of antibiotics is always desirable, and so preventative strategies are key when it comes to this issue.

 Menopause is also the period during which serious health problems such as cardiovascular diseases and osteoporosis occur with increasing frequency.
 (7) As postmenopausal women are already at risk for Osteoporosis and Cardiovascular Disease,(5) a thorough general health screening is warranted.
 Osteoporosis affects an estimated one in six women over the age of 50.(8) Post-menopausal women experience a higher incidence of fracture and in the first five years immediately after menopause, can experience bone loss at a rate of 2% to5% per year.
-(8) Clearly, bone health is a priority and Calcium supplements may not be the quick fix solution most would expect – bone requires a range of both vitamins and minerals for effective treatment of this problem.
+(8) Clearly, bone health is a priority and Calcium supplements may not be the quick-fix solution most would expect – bone requires a range of both vitamins and minerals for effective treatment of this problem.

-How to change ‘The Change’
+How to change ‘The Change.’

 Defined as the permanent cessation of menses for 12 months resulting from oestrogen deficiency,(9) the average age of natural menopause (ANM) in Western societies is estimated to be 51 years.
 (8) There are several factors which determine and influence menopausal age including lifestyle changes and nutritional factors:(7,10)

-- Smoking accelerates ANM by about 1.5-2 years, whereas smoking cessation can result in delaying menopause therefore prolonging natural oestrogen protection
+- Smoking accelerates ANM by about 1.5-2 years, whereas smoking cessation can result in delaying menopause, therefore, prolonging natural oestrogen protection.

 - – Interestingly, a vegetarian diet accelerates ANM by about 2 years, while unsurprisingly a high intake of fat, cholesterol, coffee also accelerate menopause